 Scratch itself is like a blank canvas for learning coding concepts.
-It’s the place where young coders can create their art, and where they can improve their skills through experimentation and practice.
-As kids explore what Scratch coding has to offer, they can learn a variety of different coding skills, from problem solving to analytical thinking, that will grow with them on their coding journey beyond Scratch.
+It’s the place where kids can create their art, and where they can improve their skills through experimentation and practice.
+As kids explore what Scratch has to offer, they can learn a variety of different coding skills, from problem-solving to analytical thinking, that will grow with them on their coding journey beyond Scratch.

 Basic Programming Concepts

 A large part of working with any coding language is understanding the basic concepts that make coding work.
 Whether it’s being able to think systematically about how the code will function, or diving deeper into how the different pieces of code interact with each other, coding will help kids to get a grip on the basics that support all kinds of coding languages.

 The main purpose of all coding languages is problem-solving and Scratch coding is no different.
 It could be building a straightforward line of code to move a sprite across the screen or working through what they’ve already written in search of an elusive bug.
 Almost every step in Scratch programming involves learning to problem-solve in some way.

 Building lines of code to make something happen is one thing, but understanding how those lines of code should go together to make a cohesive whole is something else entirely.
 Coding on the Scratch platform can give kids the opportunity to think at a systems level as they work to perfect their project’s design.

 Build Your First Scratch Program

 Once you feel comfortable, build your first Scratch projects.
 Here are some great step-by-step tutorials and activities to try coding your own Scratch games and apps!

 - Flying Space Cat – code a fun collecting game to help Space Cat with its mission.

 - Rocket Landing Game – safely land your rocketship on the platform to win.